Menelik2/studio/PROJECT_OVERVIEW.md

 - `books.json`, `planner1.json`, and `planner2.json` act as the "database".
 They are simple JSON files that store the application's data persistently on the server.

 **`src/lib/data.ts`**:
 - This file is the data access layer.
 It uses the Node.js `fs` (file system) module to read from and write to the JSON files.
-It abstracts the file operations into asynchronous functions like `getBooks`, `addBook`, etc. This file is marked with `'use server';` to ensure it only ever runs on the server.
+It abstracts the file operations into asynchronous functions like `getBooks`, `addBook`, etc.

 **`src/lib/actions.ts`**:
 - This file serves as the API layer.
 It contains Next.js Server Actions, which are server-side functions that can be called directly from client-side components.
 These actions handle business logic (like validation with Zod) and then use the functions from `data.ts` to interact with the JSON "database".

 This setup provides a robust, self-contained backend without requiring an external database service.

+## Frontend Architecture (React & Next.js)

+The frontend is built using a modern component-based architecture that leverages the power of React and Next.js.

+**`src/app/**` (App Router)**:
+- The file-based routing system is used to define pages and layouts.
+Server Components are used by default to fetch data and render static content, which improves performance.

+**`src/components/**` (React Components)**:
+- The UI is broken down into reusable components.
+Components that require interactivity, state, or browser-only APIs are marked with `'use client';`.
+- **State Management**: Client components use React hooks (`useState`, `useEffect`) to manage local state.
+For cross-component state (like opening/closing dialogs), a simple global store pattern is implemented.
+- **Styling**: ShadCN UI provides pre-built components (like `Button`, `Card`, `Dialog`) which are styled using Tailwind CSS for a consistent and modern design.

+**Connecting Frontend to Backend**:
+- The frontend communicates with the backend exclusively through **Next.js Server Actions** defined in `src/lib/actions.ts`.
+Client components, like forms, directly invoke these server actions, which handle data validation, persistence, and cache revalidation.
+This provides a seamless and secure way to manage data without writing traditional API endpoints.

+---

+## Feature Breakdown

-## 1. Authentication
+### 1. Authentication

 A simple, mock login page serves as the entry point for accessing the admin dashboard.